 Fitness and Breathing Tip – 10% off POWERbreathe Plus

-If you would like to boost your respiratory muscle system for health reasons or to keep on top of your fitness while self-isolating, then choose a POWERbreathe Plus* and receive 10% off.
+If you would like to boost your respiratory muscle system for health reasons or to keep on top of your fitness while on lockdown, then choose a POWERbreathe Plus* and receive 10% off.

 Enter this discount code at the checkout: COVID19.